Grow Watercress Indoors

 One secret to tasty watercress is to keep the growing plant cool and out of hot sun and to harvest it before it flowers.
 After flowering, the leaves become more bitter.

-Grow Watercress Indoors in late winter it is such a promise of Spring.
+To grow watercress indoors in late winter is such a promise of Spring.
 But it doesn’t need to be an indoor plant.
 After your weather warms to above freezing, you can plant your watercress outside if you have a place that stays pretty moist.
+(Learn more about Zones and Frost Dates).
 If you have a pond or fountain the watercress is thrilled living in a pot in about an inch or two of water along the edge.
 I’ve seen it in a shade pot with impatiens and it was pretty happy.

 And once you have nice succulent leaves, watercress, slivers of cold cucumber and butter on thin white bread is actually pretty awesome.